rOY369/Docs/work/Sustainable office/zero_waste.md

 The successful implementation of this zero_waste action plan means that the following outcomes are achieved
 - Divert 90% of our solid waste from landfills either through recycling, composting, reusing or other methods.
 - Electricity saving target ?
-- Get a green certificate from a certified waste management consultant.

 ## Basis of Action Plan

 Each solution in the zero_waste action plan has to go through the following checks :